 Maidstone Churches Winter Shelter brings together Churches, church members and volunteers in Maidstone.
-The Shelter works by each of seven venues (mostly churches close to Maidstone town centre) providing overnight hospitality and accommodation, one night a week for up to 15 guests over a 12 to 13 week period during the coldest part of the winter.
+The Shelter works by using seven venues (mostly churches close to Maidstone town centre) who provide overnight hospitality and accommodation, one night per week for up to 15 guests, over a 12 to 13 week period during the coldest part of the winter.
 We are supported by almost 300 volunteers who, each night, set up the Shelter, cook and serve an evening meal and breakfast, provide hospitality and a safe overnight environment to ensure a good night's sleep.

 As well as a determined board of Trustees, the Shelter employs a small team to provide operations management, accommodation, administration and volunteer support.
 The Trustees recognise that whilst the Shelter has improved year on year, there is an ongoing need to learn lessons from previous winters.

 Meet Our Trustees...